Chart Color Schemes

 Rockhampton City ranks below the Australian average when compared to other local markets across a number of language and cultural background related metrics

-Rockhampton City's cultural diversity was found to be below average, with 82.2% of its population being citizens, 85.2% born in Australia, and 91.2% speaking English only at home.
-The predominant religion is Christianity, comprising 50.3% of the population.
-Hinduism is notably overrepresented at 2.0%, compared to 0.8% across Rest of Qld.
+Rockhampton City had a cultural diversity below average, with 82.2% being citizens, 85.2% born in Australia, and 91.2% speaking English only at home.
+Christianity was the main religion, composing 50.3%.
+Hinduism was overrepresented at 2.0%, compared to 0.8% regionally.

 Frequently Asked Questions - Diversity